At Last, I Created A Bullet Journal Future Log!

 The system is very simple.
 I saw this layout a while back on Instagram or Pinterest, but I’m afraid I don’t remember who.
 Sorry!
 It stuck in my mind as something very basic.
 Lots of people like to have their log go for a full year ahead (or more!).
-I choose to keep the timeline short since this is my first one and, like I said, I’m afraid of not using it.
+I choose to keep the timeline short since this is my first one and, as I said, I’m afraid of not using it.
 Capping the bullet journal’s future log to three months doesn’t make me feel quite so anxious.

 On the left page of my dot grid Leuchtturm 1917, I separated the page into thirds.
 I used my little Wescott ruler and a Micron pen to set this up.
 Then I wrote out the next three months using my snazzy little metallic Gelly Roll pen.
 I just love the minimalist layout with a bit of flash, don’t you?
 This rosy gold/champagne color makes me so happy.

 On the right page, I created two categories.
 One is just “Notes” so I can jot down anything random that comes up during my weekly meeting with Jon.
 There’s nothing there now, but it’s going to be wonderful when we talk about the blog’s future.
 So much stuff comes up during those meetings that it’s tough remembering it all.
 Having that little section is going to solve lots of stress.

 Then, at the bottom, there’s my “Beyond” section.
 I want to be able to write anything there that won’t be pressing in this three-month timeline but needs to be remembered.
 Potential posts, products, or other down-the-line ideas can get scribbled here and kept safe.
 As we get closer to the end of January and it’s time for me to set up a new future log, I can move items in this section to an upcoming month.